teiniker/teiniker-lectures-secureservices/edge-security/README.md

 Each microservice should be performing only one particular function.
 An API gateway helps in **decoupling security from a microservice**.

+### Zool Gateway
+**Zuul is a blocking API Gateway**.
+A blocking gateway makes use of as many threads as the number of incoming requests.
+So this approach is more resource intensive.
+If no threads are available to process incoming request then the request has to wait in queue.

 _Examples_:
    * [SpringBoot-APIGateway-Zool](SpringBoot-APIGateway-Zool)

+### Spring Cloud Gateway

+**Spring Cloud Gateway is a non-blocking API gateway**.
+When using a non-blocking API gateway, a thread is always available to process the incoming request.
+These request are then processed asynchronously in the background and once completed the response is returned.
+So no incoming request never gets blocked when using Spring Cloud Gateway.

+_Examples_:
    * [SpringBoot-APIGateway](SpringBoot-API-Gateway)
    * [SpringBoot-APIGateway-Rewriting](SpringBoot-API-Gateway-Rewriting)